thirukkural2022/obedparla.com/content/posts/2015-03-25-the-odds-of-it-rolling-the-dice-of-life.md

 ---
-title: "The odds of it, rolling the dice of life."
-author: "Obed Marquez Parlapiano"
+title : "The odds of it, rolling the dice of life." author : "Obed Marquez Parlapiano" date : "2015-03-25" categories :
-date: "2015-03-25"
-categories: "philosophy"
-tags:
+ - philosophy
+tags : ""
-cover: "../images/o-matic.jpg"
+cover : "../images/o-matic.jpg"
 ---

 ## What are the odds of it, the odds of something happening, the odds of nothing happening?